KrakeIO/Krake-PHP/README.md

 =========

 PHP client to interfaces with Krake's Data Export API to extract the data you need into your system given a unique DataSource ID

+View files in the examples folder to see how